THE PENSIONS DATA PROJECT

 Source data will be supplied from different pension schemes and providers, with a possible link up with other data e.g. ASHE, anticipated in the future.

-The Project is being led by a small group who is committed to evidence-based policy making and further research into long-term savings: B&CE provider of The People’s Pension, Legal & General, Nest Insight on behalf of Nest, NOW: Pensions, the Pensions Policy Institute and Smart Pension.
+The Project is being led by a small group who is committed to evidence-based policy making and further research into long-term savings: Legal & General, Nest Insight on behalf of Nest, NOW: Pensions, the Pensions Policy Institute, The People’s Partnership and Smart Pension.

 Subject to agreement, providers will be the source of the first year’s data, with other automatic enrolment/DC and eventually DB providers following in later years.